MerceaOtniel/HybridAlpha/README.md

 MakeGraph.py is the tool used for generating graphs based on the data that is logged during training

-you will find a list of parameters that you want to set in each scritpt.
+You will find a list of parameters that you want to set in each scritpt.
 Modify the parameters there in order to take effect.